intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 Over the course of my career - I've had experiences that repeated themselves - in varying locations, and varying circumstance -  to such an extent - that I've long wanted to codify them for the benefit of others.

-These are intended as heuristics to provide guidance when navigating the stormy seas that arise from time-to-time.
+These are intended as heuristics to provide guidance when navigating the stormy seas that arise from time-to-time - in life, as well as business.

 Rules of Meeks
 ====